ChrisWoodgate/BraWl/paper/paper.md

 ## Internal energy

-For a given lattice type, system size, alloy composition, and set of atom-atom effective pair interactions, `BraWl` can evaluate the total energy associated with the alloy configuration (Eq. \autoref{eq:b-w1}).
+For a given lattice type, system size, alloy composition, and set of atom-atom effective pair interactions, `BraWl` can evaluate the total energy associated with the alloy configuration (\autoref{eq:b-w1}).
 At the time of writing, for speed, common lattice types (fcc, bcc, simple cubic, _etc._) are hard-coded, with the intention that the range of implemented lattice types will be expanded over time as necessary.
-Where only the relative _change_ of energy induced by swapping/substituting atoms is considered, `BraWl` takes advantage of the mathematical form of the Bragg-Williams Hamiltonian to only evaluate the relevant terms in the summation in Eq. \autoref{eq:b-w1} which are changed as a result of the swap/substitution.
+Where only the relative _change_ of energy induced by swapping/substituting atoms is considered, `BraWl` takes advantage of the mathematical form of the Bragg-Williams Hamiltonian to only evaluate the relevant terms in the summation in \autoref{eq:b-w1} which are changed as a result of the swap/substitution.
 This substantially reduces the cost of evaluation of change in simulation energy induced by a particular atomic swap.

 ## Heat capacity